-She became the youngest person to receive an honorary doctorate of Science from Bristol University; was a Bristol European Green Capital 2015 Ambassador; was listed as one of Bristol's most influential young people in 2014; in 2019 was listed as one of Bristol's BME top 100 and top 50 most influential power lists as well as a Guardian local hero.
+She became the youngest person to receive an honorary doctorate of Science from Bristol University, in 2019 was listed as one of Bristol’s BME top 100 and top 50 most influential power lists as well as a Guardian local hero.

-She was a Minister in Chris Packham's 2018 People’s Manifesto for Wildlife, speaking at his People’s Walk for Wildlife in front of 10,000 people in Hyde Park, spoke before Greta Thunberg to 40,000 youth strikers in Bristol, and has had lots of meetings at Downing Street and Parliament.
-Mya-Rose is also involved in organising Youth Strikes for Climate, Youth for our Planet highlighting issues with biodiversity and species extinction, and has set up a Chew Valley Extinction Rebellion group.
-She has written in New Statesman and the Big Issue.
+She organises nature camps for young people from inner city areas, and was a Minister in Chris Packham’s 2018 People’s Manifesto for Wildlife, speaking at his People’s Walk for Wildlife in front of 10,000 people in Hyde Park, and spoke before Greta Thunberg to 40,000 youth strikers in Bristol.
+Mya-Rose is a leading voice in the media highlighting issues with biodiversity and species extinction.

 Anantha Duraiappah took the position as inaugural Director of the UNESCO Mahatma Gandhi Institute of Education for Peace and Sustainable Development (MGIEP) based in New Delhi, India in 2014.

-Anantha told us why he happily accepted our invitation to be a patron:
+Anantha told us why he happily accepted our invitation to be our Ambassador.: